-- Monitor the student’s exchange experience in his/her Host Family, and update your Coordinator or the National Office as necessary, with a minimum of a monthly report.
+- Monitor the student’s exchange experience in their host family, and update your coordinator or the national office as necessary, with a minimum of a monthly report.

 - Accept the philosophy and objectives of NOD, and be dedicated to furthering international understanding by promoting cultural exchanges.

 - Demonstrate excellent communication and presentation skills, facilitating rapport with teachers, host families, and students.

 - Possess leadership qualities and strong organizational skills.

 - Have patience, flexibility, and objectivity in supporting both the host family and the student.

 - Be able to perform well under pressure, and make sure commitments are met.